 Don’t overdo it with the water either.
 You want to use just enough to add moisture back into the bedding and no more.
 They can drown if you are not careful.
 To much water will do much more harm than good.
 A good idea is to use a spray bottle and spritz the bedding when it starts to dry out.

-How To Keep Worms Alive Away From Home
+How To Keep Worms Alive On The Go Away From Home

 1. Get A Good Container Or Cooler To Keep Them In